apnadkarni/blt/doc/vector.rst

   **-to** *index*
    Specifies the ending index of values to print.  *Index* is vector index.
-The default is to print values to the end of the vector.
+The default is to print values to the end of *vecName*.

 *vecName* **random** ?\ *seed*\ ?
   Generates a random value for each point in *vecName*.  *Seed* is a